 CloudLinux extended lifecycle support for CentOS 6 not only updates the Linux kernel, but the cPanel package as well.
 Many other packages critical for web hosting are also updated: Apache, PHP, MySQL, Glibc, OpenSSL, OpenSSH, Zlib, and more.

-For 500+ servers, our extended lifecycle support for CentOS 6 is only $3 per server per month.
+Our extended lifecycle support for CentOS 6 pricing is starting from $3 per server per month.
 No payment is due until December 2020.